vcerny01/website/content/notes/The Gospel in Brief.md

 - **Read in**: 2020

 ## Review
-In the [biography of Ludwig Wittgenstein](https://www.goodreads.com/book/show/12079.Ludwig_Wittgenstein) I read, it was mentioned that Wittgenstein was very much influenced by this book, so I decided to read myself.
-While I don't agree with everything (the Catholic viewpoints make more sense to me in some places), it was definitely interesting read.
+The [biography of Ludwig Wittgenstein](https://www.goodreads.com/book/show/12079.Ludwig_Wittgenstein) mentions that Wittgenstein was very much influenced by this book, so I decided to read it.
+While I don't really agree with it (the Catholic viewpoints usually make more sense to me), it was definitely worth reading.

 ## Notes
 One note from this book: [[Christianity of Tolstoy]]